Sakaria-Qcorp/Budget-Tracker/README.md

 # Budget Tracker

   ## Description
   In this app the user would be able to adjust their budget by adding expenses or deposits.
-The app would work of line and update the database once online again.
+The app would work offline and update the database once online again.
   ## author
   Sakria Ahmed